 - Replacement costs are obtained from library acquisitions data and other professional sources, and may include an additional $150.00 search fee for out-of-print materials.

-- Borrowers will be billed for the repair or replacement cost of library materials if they are returned damaged.
+- Borrowers will be billed for the repair or replacements costs of any library materials that are returned damaged.

 Payment and Billing

-- Unsettled fines are considered delinquent 30 days after issue, billed to the Rensselaer student's Bursar's account, and may be paid at the Bursar's Office.
+- Unsettled Rensselaer student library fines are considered delinquent 30 days after issue.
+These fines will be billed to the student’s Bursar account, and may be paid at the Bursar’s Office.

-- Bills to all other borrowers must be paid by check, at the Libraries' Service Desks, by mail, or charged to a departmental account.
+- Bills to all other borrowers must be paid by check.
+Make checks payable to Rensselaer Polytechnic Institute.
+This may be done at the Libraries' Service Desks or by mail: Rensselaer Polytechnic Institute, Folsom Library, 110 8th St, Troy, NY 12180; bills may also be charged to a departmental account.

 - Ownership of billed library material resides with Rensselaer Polytechnic Institute.
 Payment of replacement costs and/or other charges does not transfer ownership.

-- Inquiries concerning billing should be directed to the Folsom Service Desk Monday through Friday between 8:00 AM and 4:00 PM and to the Architecture Service Desk Monday through Friday between 8:30 PM and 4:30 PM.
+- Billing inquiries should be directed to the Folsom Service Desk Monday through Friday between 8:00 AM and 4:00 PM, or to the Architecture Service Desk Monday through Friday between 8:30 PM and 4:00 PM.

-- Borrowers believing a billing or other record-keeping error has occurred may appeal loss of borrowing privileges, bills or both in writing to Tanis Kreiger, Manager of Public Services.
+- Any borrowers who believe a billing or record-keeping error has occurred may appeal loss of borrowing privileges and/or bills by writing to Tanis Kreiger, Manager of Public Services.

 Loss of Borrowing Privileges